 Foreign currency transactions are recorded at the rate of exchange on the date of the transaction.
-Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies, are recognised in the statement of changes in net assets available for benefits.
+Foreign exchange gains and losses resulting from the settlement of such transactions and the translation of monetary assets and liabilities denominated in foreign currencies at period-end exchange rates, are recognised in the statement of changes in net assets available for benefits.